Bitzi

 Bitzi was a website, operating from 2001 to 2013, where volunteers shared reports about any kind of digital file, with identifying metadata, commentary, and other ratings.

 Information contributed and rated by volunteers was compiled into the Bitpedia data set and reference work, described by Bitzi as a "digital media encyclopedia".
 The Bitpedia was published through the Bitzi website and web services under an open content license (Creative Commons Attribution - Share Alike 2.0).

 Bitzi's standards and services have been adopted by a number of popular peer-to-peer file sharing systems.
 Bitzi was sponsored by a metadata publishing company of the same name based in San Francisco.

 History

-Founded by Gordon Mohr with Mike Linksvayer the Bitzi service launched in 2001.
+Founded by Gordon Mohr with Mike Linksvayer, the Bitzi service launched in 2001.

 The Bitzi website shut down on 31 December 2013.

 Technology

-At Bitzi, files are identified by applying a strong hash function to their contents, which gives a distinct "fingerprint" for each file.
-Bitzi calls the combination of standard hash functions used by its system "bitprints."
+At Bitzi, files were identified by applying a strong hash function to their contents, which gives a distinct "fingerprint" for each file.
+Bitzi named the combination of standard hash functions used by its system "bitprints."
 An open source downloadable tool, the Bitcollider, calculates file hashes and extracts intrinsic metadata from common media file types to assist user contributions.

-Bitzi cross-references multiple Uniform Resource Identifiers (URIs) for files, primarily URIs used by peer-to-peer file-sharing networks and/or clients:
+Bitzi cross-referenced multiple Uniform Resource Identifiers (URIs) for files, primarily URIs used by peer-to-peer file-sharing networks and/or clients: